 Butter is such a sticky subject.
-If you want dairy free you can opt for margarine, but trying to find one without that nasty, forest destroying palm oil is a whole other minefield, plus the unnecessary packaging, plus the fact that no one seems to know if you can actually trust margarine.
+If you want a dairy free or vegan option you can opt for margarine, but trying to find one without that nasty, forest destroying palm oil is a whole other minefield, plus the unnecessary packaging, plus the fact that no one seems to know if you can actually trust margarine.
 So why not just avoid all that stress and make your own?
 Then you can know exactly what’s in there.

 This recipe is slightly adapted from vegan extraordinaire Miyoko Schinner, and I don’t want to claim it as my own invention at all.
 I did want to share it with you all however, as I know many of you love zero waste, veganism and palm-oil free.
 This recipe ticks all three boxes, and just in case you haven’t heard of Miyoko, I wanted to share this so that you learn that you can make this yourself, and it’s SO easy.
 There’s only one ingredient in this that you can’t find in any normal shop, liquid lecithin is a necessary emulsifier, but it still works out cheaper to invest in that one ingredient in order to make your own butter for life, as you only need one teaspoon for the recipe.
 This recipe is for spreadable butter (think toast) and will keep to 3-4 weeks in the fridge or for multiple months in the freezer.